raj20889/raj20889/README.md

-# Raj - Full-Stack Developer, Student, and Project Leader
+# MOHIT RAJ - Full-Stack Developer, Student, and Project Leader

 Hi there!
-I'm Raj, an 18-year-old student studying at **Cochin University College of Engineering Kuttanad (CUCEK)** in Kerala.
+I'm Mohit Raj, an 18-year-old student studying at **Cochin University College of Engineering Kuttanad (CUCEK)** in Kerala.
 I'm passionate about **web development**, **e-commerce**, and **database management**.
 I enjoy learning new technologies and building projects that solve real-world problems.

 ## About Me